elizabethbrandt/elizabethbrandt/README.md

 I got into coding because I want to make user-friendly applications.
 My background in healthcare and human resources has shown me that everyone of all ages and experiences is going to interact with technology, so it should be straightforward and simple enough for anyone to use!

-- 🛠️ I’m currently working on
+- 🛠️ I’m currently working on:
   - Website for a Realtor partnership in California
   - Updating my portfolio to React
--💡 Upcoming projects:
+- 💡 Upcoming projects:
   - Software to track internal referrals for business group
   - Charter school website
 - 💬 Ask me about how my experience with leading a company-wide software implementation sparked my desire to work in coding.